AMICI-dev/AMICI/INSTALL.md

     ./build/libamici.a

+In CMake-based packages, amici can be linked via

+    find_package(Amici)

 ## Dependencies

 The MATLAB interface requires the Mathworks Symbolic Toolbox for model generation via `amiwrap(...)`, but not for execution of precompiled models.
+Currently MATLAB R2018a or newer is not supported (see https://github.com/ICB-DCM/AMICI/issues/307)

+The Python interface requires Python 3.6 or newer and `cblas` library to be installed.
+Windows installations via pip are currently not supported, but users may try to install amici using the build scripts provided for the C++ interface (these will by default automatically install the python module).

-The Python and C++ interfaces require `cmake` and `cblas` to be installed.
+The C++ interface requires `cmake` and `cblas` to be installed.

 The tools SUNDIALS and SuiteSparse shipped with AMICI do __not__ require explicit installation.